China And The Middle East Since World War Ii

 Get Book

-This comprehensive work on China and the Middle East addresses the increasing Chinese involvement in the Middle East and China's strategic interests in the region.
+This is a comprehensive work on China and the Middle East, addressing the increasing Chinese involvement in the Middle East and China's strategic interests in the region.
 It examines Sino-Middle Eastern relations based on a five-dimensional approach: political relations, trade ties, cultural relations, security coordination, and energy cooperation.

 China and the Middle East Since World War II